THE FUTURE IS THEN

-A classically trained actor and dancer, Mandela Bellamy (Sherry) has appeared in The Blacklist, Jessica Jones, Madam Secretary and most notably, Orange Is The New Black.
-She’s been featured in music videos starring Beyoncé, Lady Gaga, Mariah Carey, Ariana Grande and Nicki Minaj.
-Mandela can also be seen this fall in Warner Brothers' Joker alongside Joaquin Phoenix.
+A classically trained actor and dancer, Mandela Bellamy has started to make a name for herself in critically acclaimed television dramas such as The Blacklist, Jessica Jones, Madam Secretary and most notably as inmate, Rosalie Deitland on the hit Netflix show, Orange is the New Black, premiering it’s 7th and final season summer 2019.
+Mandela is certainly no stranger to working alongside some of the biggest names in entertainment: she’s been featured in music videos starring Beyoncé, Lady Gaga, Mariah Carey, Ariana Grande and Nicki Minaj.
+Mandela can also be seen this fall in Warner Brothers’ Joker alongside Joaquin Phoenix.

-Joshua David Robinson (Richard) has appeared numerous times Off-Broadway and in regional theaters across the country, as well as working extensively in the commercial world and as a voice actor.
-Holding an MFA from New York University's Graduate School of Acting, Joshua is always working to use his art as a means to engage with his community and as a vehicle for social change.
+Joshua David Robinson has appeared numerous times Off-Broadway and in regional theaters across the country, as well as working extensively in the commercial world and as a voice actor.
+Holding an MFA from NYU Grad Acting, Joshua is always working to use his art as a means to engage with his community and as a vehicle for social change.

 Stephen Gurewitz (Matt) is a New York-based filmmaker and actor whose credits include Marvin, Seth and Stanley, Somebody Up There Likes Me, Stinking Heaven and Her Smell.